By Willemijn Zwart

 Regarding technological equipment, a device (at least 1 device per group of students) and an internet connection is needed.
 However, it is also possible to print the materials.
 For this teaching practice, the material was first formatted into digital working sheets that were easy to print.
 However, due to the COVID-19 pandemic and lockdown, many schools used digital materials.

-While it is true that this practice requires a lot of work to develop and present from the regional point of view, for the Overijssel province, Willemijn considers that the practice will remain relevant for the next 5 or 8 years.
-Now, other schools from different provinces of The Netherlands, would like to work as a team to develop the material.
+While this practice has required a lot development work, Willemijn considers that the practice will remain relevant for at least the next 5 to 8 years.
+Now, other schools from different provinces of The Netherlands would like to work as a team to further develop the material.

-If you are a teacher and you are considering introducing this practice, Willemijn tells us what is needed: time, writing educational material, and having sources available for it.
-In this case, it took them 1 year to have the sources, with 4 people working on the project.
+If you are an educator and you are considering replicating the approach, Willemijn cautions that enough time preparing both the educational materials and in finding the right sources is crucial.
+In this case, it took a year to locate all the right sources, with a team of four people working on the project.
 Willemijn would love to share her experience and knowledge about this teaching practice with other teachers.

 “Teachers should feel free to use this method and to make it even better.”

 Find more information about the project on their website: expeditie-vrijheid.nl, and have a look at this video (in Dutch) introducing the project.